B1. Number Sense

 Bring students together to share their findings.

-Help teams share their counting strategies with the class.
+Support teams as they share their counting strategies with the class.

 Ask each team: